 Posts Tagged Services

-I often meet up with another VA called Rachel Brown.
-I’ve known her for a few years now and our chats are always really productive.
-We have coffee and cake and discuss how our businesses are doing, our plans for the future and to generally find out how each other is getting on.
-Last year I discovered that Rachel makes an absolute killing from taking minutes at local meetings.
-Obviously I was intrigued and wanted to know more… loads more!
+I often meet up with a local VA called Rachel Brown.
+I’ve known her for years now and we get together for a coffee and discuss how our businesses are doing, our plans for the future and just to see how each other is getting on, really.
+So, when Rachel told me she made an absolute killing from just one service, I wanted to know more… much more!